HarperDB/documentation/docs/technical-details/reference/resource.md

 ### `post(data)`

 This is called for HTTP POST requests.
 You can define this method to provide your own implementation of how POST requests should be handled.
-Generally this provides a generic mechanism for various types of data updates.
+Generally `POST` provides a generic mechanism for various types of data updates, and is a good place to define custom functionality for updating records.

 ### `invalidate()`